Lab Guide: Creating an Execution Environment with ansible-builder

 Creating an EE project

-This configuration defines the base image, includes the collection dependencies (as an alternative to pull requirements from requirements.txt and requirements.yml), and explicitly adds the system dependency (cowsay) needed for your custom module.
-The file should look like the one below:
+This configuration defines the base image, includes the collection dependencies, and explicitly adds the Python dependency (cowsay) needed for your custom module.
+The file should look similar to the one below:

 ---